akhimismail/novapay-churn-analysis/README.md

 ## About This Project

-This project was built as part of a data analyst portfolio sprint to demonstrate end-to-end analytics skills — from raw data to executive recommendations.
+I built this to simulate real-world FinTech analysis — working through the full pipeline from raw data to executive recommendations.
 The dataset was sourced from Kaggle and rebranded to simulate a real FinTech company scenario.

 **Connect:** [LinkedIn](https://www.linkedin.com/in/akhimismail)· [GitHub](https://github.com/akhimismail)